 The higher p, s and u, the higher the environmental productivity, seasonality and unpredictability (respectively).
-The parameter p varied from 0.85 to 1.4 while s and u varied from 0 to 3, with the real NDVI given by p = s = u = 1.characteris
+The parameter p varied from 0.85 to 1.4 while s and u varied from 0 to 3, with the real NDVI given by p = s = u = 1.
+NDVI being a normalised index whose values range between 0 and 1, we truncated accordingly the modified NDVI time series, replacing any negative values with zero, and any value superior to one with one.
+The ranges of variation for the three parameters p, s and u were chosen in order to explore substantial variation in environmental productivity, seasonality and unpredictability while still simulating viable environments for baboons (i.e., with a sufficiently high productivity).
+Non-viable environments are characterised by a fitness of zero and appear as grey cells on heatmaps.

 Modification of life history traits: test of hypotheses H4-6